Francisca80/Feedreader/README.md

 1.Clone this repository or download it as a .zip file.
 2.Open the index.html file in the browser, to open the RSS feedreader.
-3.Check the test results from jamine on the bottom part of the page.
+3.Check the test results from jasmine on the bottom part of the page.

 # What is in the test suite?

 There are 4 tests in the feedreader spec file:

 1.The allFeeds
 There are no undefined objects for name and for URLS, thet may not be empty.
 Also the Urls are tested to contain html/https.